andlo/mycroft-skills-list-gitbook/skills/track-parcel-skill.AIIX.md

 ### _track-parcel-skill.AIIX_
 ## Description:
-Installation of skill
+#### Installation of skill:

-Download or Clone Git git clone
+* Download or Clone Git (git clone https://github.com/AIIX/track-parcel-skill)
-Create optmycroftskills folder if it does not exist Extract Downloaded Skill into a folder. "track-parcel-skill".
-Clone does not require this step Copy the track-parcel-skill folder to optmycroftskills folder
+* Create /opt/mycroft/skills folder if it does not exist
+* Extract Downloaded Skill into a folder. "track-parcel-skill".
+(Clone does not require this step)
+* Copy the track-parcel-skill folder to /opt/mycroft/skills/ folder

-Dependency requirements
+#### Dependency requirements:

-This skill requires the installation of aftership.
+* This skill requires the installation of aftership.

 ![](../.gitbook/assets/star.png)